davosmith/moodle-checklist/README.txt

 WARNING: This will slow your Moodle site down very slightly.
 However, the difference is unlikely to be noticable.

+You then need to log in as administrator and tick the 'Allow checklists to automatically update' option on the 'Administration/Plugins/Activity modules/Checklist' page (this is to prevent users from being confused by the option not working when the above changes have not been made).

 **Usage**
 Click on 'Add an activity' and choose 'Checklist'.